pdiegodios/appointment-finder/src/README.md

     ```
 - Introduce proper form validation with `formik` or the library of your choice.
 - Build API & Save Data.
+- Test Coverage:
+    - Add automated tests.
+    - Maybe think about adding Snapshot test for minor elements.
+At a very early stage where we intend quick changes is probably a waste of time.

 ### NOTES